The British School in Tokyo: Showa campus facilities

 Not owning its own land on Showa campus, BST has had to rent out gyms, fields and halls from Showa Women's University and Temple University, both of which are located on the same campus and are in close proximity of one another.
-The main indoor sports facilities of BST showa are the Old gym (owned by Showa), the West gym (owned by Temple university), and the New gym (owned by Showa).
+The main indoor sports facilities of BST Showa campus are the old gym (owned by Showa), the west gym (owned by Temple university), and the new gym (owned by Showa).
 The main outdoor sports facilities of BST showa are the Astro (big field outside school building), Leo ground (field mainly used by BST), and South Ground (mainly used by BST).
 Hall/Performance facilities of BST showa are Hitomi hall (seats 1000+), Green hall (slightly smaller, seats 500+), and other halls either on Showa territory or Temple university territory.
 As of 2021, BST showa used the pool which is located in the basement of a Temple university building, and is also under the west gym (mentioned above).
 However, before 2019, the specified pool was under construction, meaning the school had to create a contract with the pool of a nearby gym (approximately 500m away), where students would travel to have their swimming lessons and swim team practices.